jstriker87/go-Flashcards/Readme.md

 ## Getting Started

 ### Dependencies
-* This program includes executable programs for Linux, Mac & Windows
+* This program includes executable programs for Linux, Mac & Windows.
+To run the program it is as simple as double clicking on the program
 * If you are compiling the program from source, Golang version 1.23 is required
 ### Installing
 * Download the executable for the platform of your choice